shreeve/texttable/README.md

 # texttable

-`texttable` is a Ruby gem that provides an easy way to print rows and columns as simple tables.
+`texttable` is a Ruby gem that provides an easy way to ingest, manage, and output rows and columns as simple tables.

-## Examples
+## Simple Example

 This code: